 Deployed airbags do not automatically make a car a total loss.
 If a vehicle’s airbags deploy and the cost of replacing them is more than the total loss threshold for your state, it would be declared a total loss – or totaled.

-The total loss threshold is the percentage where an insurer declares a car totaled and applies for a salvage title, which varies from state to state.
+The total loss threshold is the percentage where an insurer declares a car totaled, which varies from state to state.

 - An insurer declares a vehicle a total loss if it would cost more to repair it after an accident.